Skip to Content

 How tight should bell boots fit?

 The boot should fit snugly enough that it cannot rotate or slip down during movement, but loose enough that two fingers fit between the top of the boot and the pastern.
 Too tight creates pressure and heat buildup that damages the coronary band.
 Too loose allows footing and debris to pack inside the boot and creates an abrasive surface against the pastern skin.
-Check the fit during a trot test after first application — any visible twisting or riding up means the fit needs adjustment.
+Check the fit during a trot test after first application.

 What if my horse hates wearing bell boots?

 Most horses resist bell boots for one of two reasons: poor fit creating pressure or rubbing, or trapped debris creating discomfort.
 Start by cleaning the hoof and pastern thoroughly before application and checking for any heat or rubs from previous use.
 Introduce new boots gradually during grooming before using them for riding.
-If a horse continues to resist aggressively after several days of gradual introduction, reassess whether the boots are necessary.
-A horse with clean conformation and no overreach history may genuinely not need them.
+If a horse continues to resist aggressively after several days, reassess whether the boots are necessary.

 Are bell boots safe for pasture turnout?